 Why arborist certification matters

 In our opinion, any tree company you hire, the owner, the estimator (if the estimator is not the owner), and the crew leader should all be ISA certified arborists.
+You want them to be an expert when it comes to tree services.
 There is really no other assurance that the arborist pruning your tree both knows what they are doing and are doing pruning that is of value to your trees.

 We regularly read 5-star reviews online about the pruning performed by companies we know to be scamming customers.
 We also regularly see tree pruning around town where the customer would have been better off just shredding their money.